MicrosoftDocs/WSL/WSL/basic-commands.md

 wsl --install
 ```

-Install WSL and the Ubuntu distribution of Linux.
+Install WSL and the default Ubuntu distribution of Linux.
 [Learn more](./install.md).
-You can also use this command to install a WSL distro by running `wsl --install <distroName>`, for a valid list of distribution names please run `wsl --list --online`.
+You can also use this command to install additional Linux distributions by running `wsl --install <Distribution Name>`.
+For a valid list of distribution names, run `wsl --list --online`.

 Options include:

 - `--distribution`: Specify the Linux distribution to install.
 You can find available distributions by running `wsl --list --online`.
 - `--no-launch`: Install the Linux distribution but do not launch it automatically.
-- `--web-download`: Install from the Internet rather than using the Microsoft Store.
+- `--web-download`: Install from GitHub rather than using the Microsoft Store. *(This will result in not receiving as-available updates from the store.)*

 When WSL is not installed options include:

-- `--inbox`: Installs WSL using the Windows component instead of using the Microsoft Store
+- `--inbox`: Installs WSL using the Windows component instead of using the Microsoft Store. *(WSL updates will be received via Windows updates, rather than pushed out as-available via the store).*
-- `--enable-wsl1`: Enables WSL 1 during the install of the Microsoft Store version by also enabling the "Windows Subsystem for Linux" optional component
+- `--enable-wsl1`: Enables WSL 1 during the install of the Microsoft Store version of WSL by also enabling the "Windows Subsystem for Linux" optional component.
-- `--no-distribution`: Do not install a distribution when installing WSL
+- `--no-distribution`: Do not install a distribution when installing WSL.

 ## List available Linux distributions